vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 In the evening, I made a trip to Walgreens to buy a few items, including an 8 lb dumb bell.
 I checked out shortly before 7 PM.

+## Friday November 3

+In the late afternoon / early evening, I made a multi-stop trip.
+I first did some printing of documents, then picked up Amazon packages from the Amazon Hub Locker, then on the way back I did some shopping at Walgreens.